Clinical Trial Participation

 COSMOS: Hutchinson cancer center is conducting a five-year, large scale randomized test on the effects of cocoa extract in reducing the risk of cancer

-Prostate cancer lifestyle study: The PALs study will be on prostate cancer patients whose life styles are on active surveillance of their cancer.
+Prostate cancer lifestyle study: The PALs study will be on prostate cancer patients whose lifestyles are on active surveillance of their cancer.
 The goal is to try and establish if weight loss through exercise and dieting improves the health of men with low-grade prostate cancer.

-The study (VRX496) is a new promise for HIV genetic therapy to help CD4+ T cells withstand destructive nature of HIV infections.
+The study (VRX496) is a new promise for HIV genetic therapy to help CD4+ T cells withstand the destructive nature of HIV infections.
 The therapy infects cells with genetic material to incorrectly come up with HIV-related proteins and when treated with VRX496 they produced defective HIV copies.

-The latest report on VRX496 indicates that the 19 participants taking ART and on VRX496 was safe.
+The latest report on VRX496 indicates that the 19 participants taking ART and on VRX496 were safe.
 When ART was interrupted the viral load fell moderately and then rose.
 Temporary fever and chills were observed after treatment.

-T cells disappeared for the most part within weeks but in some participants were still present although in small amounts up to 5 years.
+T cells disappeared for the most part within weeks but in some participants were still present although in small amounts for up to 5 years.
 The reason for the disappearance is not yet known.
 Making 3 infusions did not make cells last any longer.
 Conditioning agents are speculated to be a remedy to help the body retain modified T cells.

 Johns Hopkins Center

-Johns Hopkins is one of the biggest clinical trials center.
+Johns Hopkins is one of the biggest clinical trials centers.
 Hundreds of trials are offered at the center each year.
 You can assess the current trials being conducted and how you can enroll and be part of it.
 Some of the trials are based on these diverse areas and in different trial units: